LLM Reference

 GPT-5.3-Codex-Spark vs Qwen3.6-35B-A3B

 GPT-5.3-Codex-Spark (2026) and Qwen3.6-35B-A3B (2026) are agentic coding models from OpenAI and Alibaba.
-GPT-5.3-Codex-Spark ships a 131K-token context window, while Qwen3.6-35B-A3B ships a 262K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+GPT-5.3-Codex-Spark ships a 131k-token context window, while Qwen3.6-35B-A3B ships a 262k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
 The goal is to make the tradeoff clear before deeper testing.

 Qwen3.6-35B-A3B is safer overall; choose GPT-5.3-Codex-Spark when coding workflow support matters.